Our thinking

 |

-14 min read
+19 min read

 Laws/Regulations directly regulating AI (the “AI Regulations”)

-• National AI Initiative Act of 2020, which focused on expanding AI research and development and created the National Artificial Intelligence Initiative Office that is responsible for “overseeing and implementing the US national AI strategy.”3
+• National AI Initiative Act of 2020, which focused on expanding AI research and development and created the National Artificial Intelligence Initiative Office that is responsible for "overseeing and implementing the US national AI strategy."4

 Nevertheless, various frameworks and guidelines exist to guide the regulation of AI, including:

-• The White House Blueprint for an AI Bill of Rights, which asserts guidance around equitable access and use of AI systems.5 The AI Bill of Rights provides five principles and associated practices to help guide the design, use and deployment of “automated systems” including safe and effective systems; algorithmic discrimination and protection; data privacy; notice and explanation; and human alternatives, consideration and fallbacks
+• The White House Blueprint for an AI Bill of Rights, which asserts guidance around equitable access and use of AI systems.6 The AI Bill of Rights provides five principles and associated practices to help guide the design, use and deployment of "automated systems" including safe and effective systems; algorithmic discrimination and protection; data privacy; notice and explanation; and human alternatives, consideration and fallbacks

-• The Federal Communications Commission issued a declaratory ruling stating that the restrictions on the use of “artificial or pre-recorded voice” messages in the 1990s era Telephone Consumer Protection Act include AI technologies that generate human voices, demonstrating that regulatory agencies will apply existing law to AI.7
+• The Federal Communications Commission issued a declaratory ruling stating that the restrictions on the use of "artificial or pre-recorded voice" messages in the 1990s era Telephone Consumer Protection Act include AI technologies that generate human voices, demonstrating that regulatory agencies will apply existing law to AI.8

-Status of AI- specific legislation
+Status of AI-specific legislation

 There are several federal proposed laws related to AI.
 A non-exhaustive list of key examples includes:

-• The AI Research Innovation and Accountability Act,14 which calls for greater transparency, accountability and security in AI, while establishing a framework for AI innovation.
+• The AI Research Innovation and Accountability Act,19 which calls for greater transparency, accountability and security in AI, while establishing a framework for AI innovation.
 It would create an enforceable testing and evaluation standard for high-risk AI systems and require companies that use high-risk AI systems to produce transparency reports.
-It also empowers the National Institute of Standards and Technology to issue sector-specific recommendations to regulate them
+It also empowers the National Institute of Standards and Technology to issue sector-specific recommendations to regulate them.

 State legislatures have also introduced a substantial number of bills aimed at regulating AI, notably: